budenblaetter/website/send.markdown

 <br><br>
 Where to send it? an e-mail goes to budenblaetter@yahoo.de.
 Please include the text in the e-mail or attach it as a .doc or .docx document or PDF.
 <br><br>
-And don’t forget the submission deadline for budenblaetter 2021 is October 31st, 2020.
-(Earlier, the submission date was the 1st of October)
+And don’t forget the submission deadline for budenblaetter 2022 is October 1st, 2021.
 </div>